GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 ```
 The reason we sample many small max-stage scenarios is that the
 `kermadectonga2` source-zone is very large, but the particular site of interest
-(offshore of Tonga) is mainly affected by a small region on the source-zone.
+(offshore of Tongatapu) is mainly affected by a small region on the source-zone.

 If we are mostly interested in larger waves, then this seems like an
 inefficient sampling approach for our site.